jqueryscript/ChatGPT-Resources/README.md

 - [chatgpt_cli](https://github.com/zawawiAI/chatgpt_cli) - This script allows you to use OpenAI in your CLIs tested on Linux terminal, Mac Terminal and Windows Command Prompt.
 - [shellgpt](https://github.com/kpatronas/shellgpt) - Query chatgpt from your shell.
 - [Houston](https://github.com/npgrosser/Houston) - An AI Assistant and Script Generator for your Terminal, which enables you to accomplish a wide range of tasks with simple, natural language instructions.
+- [gpt_cli](https://github.com/zawawiAI/gpt_cli) - This script allows you to use OpenAI in your CLIs tested on Linux terminal, Mac Terminal and Windows Command Prompt.

 ## Prompts
 - [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Some ChatGPT prompts that works well.